About

 Captain Henri Richard

 In 1966 a Massachusetts family had an idea: Create replica rinks to send to the then NHL’s six teams, specifically to the team captains—and ask each to collect the signatures of their entire team.
-The plan included an enclosed self-addressed stamped envelope.

-Two captains of the six, Johnny Bucyk of the hometown Bruins and Jean Beliveau of the Canadiens indeed did collect their respective teammates signatures and presented a wonderful surprise in the mail.
-Even Canadiens Hall of Fame Coach Toe Blake signed the Canadiens board.
+Of the six NHL teams at the time, two captains that these were sent to: Johnny Bucyk of the hometown Bruins and Jean Béliveau of the Canadiens did it!
+They collected their respective teammates’ signatures and presented a wonderful surprise in the mail.

-This process was replicated two years later, in 1968.
-By then, in the intervening season, the NHL expanded to double the league’s number of teams from those original six to twelve.
 Again, captains were mailed a rink.
-This time, M. Beliveau collected the signatures.
-In addition, half of the six new teams also got in on the idea: the Flyers, North Stars (today’s Dallas Stars) and Oakland Seals (renamed California Golden Seals, then moved to Cleveland in 1976 as the “Barons” for two seasons before folding into the Minnesota North Stars in 1978).
+And again this time, M. Béliveau collected the signatures.
+In addition, half of the six new teams also got in on the act: the Flyers, North Stars (today’s Dallas Stars) and Oakland Seals (renamed California Golden Seals, then moved to Cleveland in 1976.

-As you look at each team’s page and their respective lineups, you’ll notice that the rosters have a number of non-signers, but concentrated at the bottom, in terms of scoring order, as most were not on the roster at the moment of the season the rinks were shipped.
+As you look at each team’s page and their respective lineups, you’ll notice that the rosters have a number of non-signers, but concentrated at the bottom, in terms of scoring order, as most were not on the roster at the moment of the seas on the rinks were shipped.

 This is truly the most unique of collections.
 Imagine the greats and legends whose DNA touched these replica rinks and who took the time to sign them.